Dimserene/Dimserenes-Modpack/README.md

 Some mod files needs to be altered to avoid compat issues if you want to put the mods together, and I will specify them in the list.（Note that i have applied all the below-mentioned modifications in the modpack repo)

-I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together and my goal is they should function with no problem.
+I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together and my goal is they should function with no problem.(at least i hope)

-(at least i hope, and if you wanna join us dealing with this nightmare beast, you can join our [Discord](https://discord.com/channels/1116389027176787968/1255696773599592458))
+If you wanna join us dealing with this nightmare beast, you can join our [Discord](https://discord.com/channels/1116389027176787968/1255696773599592458)

 ## Prerequisites